 The suite offers unparalleled views over the historical and magnificent Wellington Arch, which once stood as a grand entrance to London.
 Suite guests also enjoy a complimentary personal Butler Service and luxurious toiletries.

 Hotel guests can enjoy the award-winning restaurant Theo Randall at the InterContinental and Ella Canta, the new upscale Mexican restaurant from acclaimed Mexican chef Martha Ortiz.

-There is also one long bar on the ground floor looking south over the Hyde Park roundabout with a buzzing atmosphere and a great afternoon tea.
+There is also one long bar on the ground floor looking south over the Hyde Park roundabout with a buzzing atmosphere and a sumptuous afternoon tea.

 Next to the large and stylish gym is a dimly lit and atmospheric Elemis Spa offering BIOTEC anti Ageing facials which I have reviewed separately.
-I always book one of these in during my stay as this treatment really works.
-My skin always does look 5 years younger; plumped, my dry patches are gone, my whole face looks lifted and my wrinkles are less defined.
+I always book one of these during my stay as this treatment really works.
+My skin always does look five years younger; plumped, my dry patches are gone, my whole face looks lifted, and my wrinkles are less defined.
 Great Spa with real results!

 So there you go.
-The InterContinental London offers my favourite views, the best pasta, a great Spa, an increasing number of newly refurbished rooms and my favourite Executive Lounge in London, which is free if you book your stay via our own luxury travel concierge.
+The InterContinental London offers my favorite views, the best pasta, a great Spa, an increasing number of newly refurbished rooms, and my favorite Executive Lounge in London, which is free if you book your stay via our own luxury travel concierge.
 This is the hotel you have been looking for in London!

 Worth noting, if you have status with IHG and Intercontinental Ambassador Club, you can collect points at the same time as getting our concierge benefits.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.